monster-js/monster-js/docs/getting-started/quick-start.md

 ## Conclusion

-This guide provides an overview of how to set up and create components with Weco JS.
+This guide provides an overview of how to set up and create components with Monster JS.
 You learned how to define components, handle state and props, and use lifecycle hooks for managing side effects.
 For advanced topics, such as routing and testing, or for more configuration details, refer to the full documentation.

-Now that you have the foundation, you can build powerful, reactive applications with Weco JS!
+Now that you have the foundation, you can build powerful, reactive applications with Monster JS!
 Happy coding!